linyuxuanlin/Wiki_MkDocs/docs/en/Homelab-自动更新Docker容器的工具Watchtower.md

-# Homelab - Automatic Docker Container Update Tool: Watchtower
+# Homelab - Tool for Automatically Updating Docker Containers: Watchtower

 ![Watchtower](https://img.wiki-power.com/d/wiki-media/img/202304092337531.png)

-**Watchtower** is a tool for automating the updating of all or selected Docker containers.
+**Watchtower** is a tool for automating the updates of all or selected Docker containers.

 ## Deployment (Docker Compose)

-Start by creating a `compose.yaml` file and paste the following content:
+To begin, create a `compose.yaml` file and paste the following content:

 ```yaml title="compose.yaml"
 version: "3"